Joanna Goode-Executive Director

 Paula joined the Facilitation Wellington Dufferin team in 2013.
 Her goals as a facilitator are to equip people and their loved ones with the right support and information to make their own life choices.
 Paula is in her element when she is advocating for the rights of people.
 When not involved in her role as a facilitator, Paula enjoys admiring wildlife at her cottage, and spending time with her spouse and two sons.

-Sylvia Paurys - Apprentice Facilitator
+Sylvia Paurys - Independent Facilitator

 Sylvia has been providing support to individuals and families for almost 25 years in various roles.
 Sylvia is invigorated by seeing people become active contributing members of their community and developing deep lasting friendships.